pyinvoke/invoke/sites/docs/concepts/configuration.rst

 Setup
 -----

-As an example, we'll start out with some semi-realistic, non-contextualized tasks that hardcode their values, and build up to using the various configuration mechanisms.
+As an example, we'll start out with some semi-realistic tasks that hardcode their values, and build up to using the various configuration mechanisms.
 A small module for building `Sphinx
 <http://sphinx-doc.org>`_ docs might start out like this::